mecparts/RetroWiFiModem/README.md

 ATQ?<br>ATQ*n* | Enable or disable the display of result codes.
 The default is Q0.<br><br><ul><li>Q0 Display result codes.</li><li>Q1 Suppress result codes (quiet).</li></ul>
 ATRD<br>ATRT | Displays the current UTC date and time from NIST in the format *YY-MM-DD HH:MM:SS*.
 A WiFi connection is required and you cannot be connected to another site.
 ATS0?<br>ATS0=*n* | Display or set the number of "rings" before answering an incoming connection.
 Setting `S0=0` means "don't answer".
+ATS2?<br>ATS2=*n* | Display or set the ASCII code used in the online escape sequence.
+The default value is 43 (the + plus character).
+Setting it to any value between 128 and 255 will disable the online escape function.
 ATV?<br>ATV*n* | Display result codes in words or numbers.
 The default is V1.<br><br><ul><li>V0 Display result codes in numeric form.</li><li>V1 Display result codes in text form.</li></ul>
 ATX?<br>ATX*n* | Control the amount of information displayed in the result codes.
 The default is X1 (extended codes).<br><br><ul><li>X0 Display basic codes (CONNECT, NO CARRIER)</li><li>X1 Display extended codes (CONNECT speed, NO CARRIER (connect time))</li></ul>
 ATZ | Resets the modem.